fluent/fluent-bit-docs/administration/networking.md

 ### TCP connect timeout

-Most of the time creating a new TCP connection to a remote server is straightforward and takes a few milliseconds.
-But there are cases where DNS resolving, slow network or incomplete TLS handshakes might create long delays, or incomplete connection statuses.
+Typically, creating a new TCP connection to a remote server is straightforward and takes a few milliseconds.
+However, there are cases where DNS resolving, a slow network, or incomplete TLS handshakes might create long delays, or incomplete connection statuses.

-`net.connect_timeout` lets you configure the maximum time to wait for a connection to be established.
+- `net.connect_timeout` lets you configure the maximum time to wait for a connection to be established.
 This value already considers the TLS handshake process.

-`net.connect_timeout_log_error` indicates if an error should be logged in case of connect timeout.
+- `net.connect_timeout_log_error` indicates if an error should be logged in case of connect timeout.
 If disabled, the timeout is logged as a debug level message.

 ### TCP source address